-The 2011 permit requires tissue analysis of resident Dolly Varden in Upper Slate Creek, East Fork Slate Creek, and Lower Slate Creek to study metal concentrations and bioaccumulation rates of nine different elements.
-Sampling in Lower Slate Creek is required, despite the fact that sampled fish may have migrated to Slate Creek from another stream system, to study Dolly Varden tissue and bioaccumulation rates in all reaches potentially impacted by mine development or operations (fish collected in Upper Slate Creek will serve as reference data).
+The 2011 permit requires tissue analysis of resident Dolly Varden in the inlet creek to Upper Slate Lake, East Fork Slate Creek, and Lower Slate Creek to study metal concentrations and bioaccumulation rates of nine different elements.
+Sampling in Lower Slate Creek is required, despite the fact that sampled fish may have migrated to Slate Creek from another stream system, to study Dolly Varden tissue and bioaccumulation rates in all reaches potentially impacted by mine development or operations (fish collected in the inlet creek to Upper Slate Lake will serve as reference data).
 Tissue analysis is required in Slate Creek because of the discharge of treated water from the TTF; however, it is not required in Sherman or Johnson Creeks because benthic and invertebrate monitoring in Sherman Creek is sensitive enough to detect any changes and there is no discharge from the mine to Johnson Creek.
 Tissue analysis was not required in any creek in the 2005 permit.